Skip to content

 name Annotated[str, FieldInfo(annotation=None, required=True, metadata=[_PydanticGeneralMetadata(pattern='^[a-zA-Z0-9\\-\\_\\s\\/\\.:]+$')])] name of alert

-notification Literal['email', 'none'] whether to notify on trigger, by default "none"
+notification Literal['email', 'none'] = none whether to notify on trigger

-trigger_abort bool whether this alert can trigger a run abort, default False
+trigger_abort bool = False whether this alert can trigger a run abort, default False

-attach_to_run bool whether to attach this alert to the current run, default True
+attach_to_run bool = True whether to attach this alert to the current run, default True

 Returns